0mj/ruby-bowling-kata/README.md

 * Our code needs to be changed too much to make this test pass, so skip the test and validate that you have 2 passing tests & 1 skipped test.
 <img width="172" src="https://user-images.githubusercontent.com/1697198/94317966-0fbf9580-ff4d-11ea-957c-97a12649566f.png">

-* Update *bowling.rb* so that it sums 2 rolls at a time.
+* Update *game.rb* so that it sums 2 rolls at a time.
 This will be needed for when we are looking at spares & strikes.
 Verify that your tests are not failing.
 <img width="823" src="https://user-images.githubusercontent.com/1697198/94319043-6a59f100-ff4f-11ea-9d3c-ebe06b50626f.png">

 **RED(AGAIN)**